MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Pipeline

 \subsection{Dataset Balancing}

-To level data imbalances, we limit the number of minimal pairs per language condition to 100 items.
+To level data imbalances, we limit the number of minimal pairs per agreement condition to 100 items.
 We obtain these 100 items using a weighted downsampling procedure that also balances sentence-level features.
 The features we incorporate in this procedure are: \textit{subject form}, \textit{verb form}, \textit{subject-verb distance}, \textit{all attractors congruent}, and \textit{all attractors incongruent}.
-The latter two indicate whether the intervening material between subject and verb contained items that had a congruent or incongruent feature with respect to the inflected feature.
-We define the sampling probability of a minimal pair as the inverse joint probability of its features, assuming feature independence: The feature probability $P(x_i)$ is expressed as the relative frequency of the feature.
+The last two features indicate whether the intervening material between subject and verb contained items that had a congruent or incongruent feature with respect to the agreement feature that we re-inflect (e.g. \textit{The \textbf{keys} to the \underline{cabinet} \textbf{are}}).
+We define the sampling probability $Q$ of a minimal pair as the inverse of the joint probability of its features $P(x)$, assuming feature independence:

+The feature probability $P(x_i)$ is expressed as the relative frequency of the feature.
 By sampling from $Q$ (without replacements), we can balance all features simultaneously.
+This results in a dataset that is as balanced as possible for multiple features, ensuring both lexical diversity and an even spread of easier and harder sentences.